IoT (Internet of Things) is transforming the way we manage our buildings. And with the current move to hybrid work, it is more useful than ever.

-For example, buildings now do not have fixed time slots for energy consumption, or their peak consumption is not always at the same moment.
+For example, buildings now do not have fixed time slots for energy consumption, and their peak consumption is not always at the same moment.
 As a result, many buildings consume energy constantly and unnecessarily in many areas of their premises, with no users or low occupancy compared to pre-COVID use.

 But the challenge of managing energy in buildings in this new hybrid work model can be solved thanks to the implementation of IoT.
 And, in addition, it will also turn your buildings into Smart and Sustainable Buildings, saving more energy costs than ever before.

-How Does the Internet of Things (IoT) impact Energy Management in Buildings?
+How Does the Internet of Things (IoT) Impact Energy Management in Buildings?

 The Internet of Things (IoT) is a network of physical objects (“things”), embedded with sensors, advanced software, and other technologies to communicate with other systems over the Internet.
-In other words, it is a smart grid that connects and shares “thing’s data” through the Internet.
+In other words, it is a smart grid that connects and shares “things’ data” through the Internet.

 Now, let’s imagine for a moment that you can make your buildings sustainable and energy-efficient, powered by Energy IoT.